-- No modification of this equipment is allowed - Remove the monitor earphones immediately if the sound level is uncomfortably loud and inform your clinician. - If the coil magnet is too strong or is in contact with the skin, pressure sores may develop at the coil site.
-If this happens, or if you experience any discomfort in this area, contact your clinician. - Do not push the volume too high for comfort in case a loud noise occurs nearby. - Do not place the device or accessories inside any part of your body (e.g. nose, mouth). - Do not let your processor or parts entangle with any jewellery (e.g. earhook and earrings) or machinery.
+- No modification of this equipment is allowed. - Remove the monitor earphones immediately if the sound level is uncomfortably loud and inform your clinician. - If the coil magnet is too strong or is in contact with the skin, pressure sores may develop at the coil site.
+If this happens, or if you experience any discomfort in this area, contact your clinician. - Do not push the volume too high for comfort in case a loud noise occurs nearby.

-- Do not apply continued pressure to the coil when in contact with the skin (e.g. sleeping while lying on coil, or using tight fitting headwear).
-Do not attach or wear a body-worn battery configuration beneath layers of clothing in direct contact with the skin (e.g. in pocket or under a child's vest). - Do not place the processor or parts in any household devices (e.g. microwave oven, dryer). - Do not modify your processor.
-Warranty will be void if modified. - Do not use a dry aid kit that has an Ultra Violet C (UVC) lamp (e.g. do not use the Freedom Dry and Store). - Your device contains magnets that should be kept away from life supporting devices (e.g. cardiac pacemakers and ICDs (implantable cardioverter defibrillators) and magnetic ventricular shunts), as the magnets may affect the function of these devices.
+- Do not place the device or accessories inside any part of your body (e.g. nose, mouth). - Do not let your processor or parts entangle with any jewellery (e.g. earhook and earrings) or machinery. - Do not apply continued pressure to the coil when in contact with the skin (e.g. sleeping while lying on coil, or using tight fitting headwear). - Do not attach or wear a body-worn battery configuration beneath layers of clothing in direct contact with the skin (e.g. in pocket or under a child's vest). - Do not place the processor or parts in any household devices (e.g. microwave oven, dryer).

+- Do not modify your processor.
+Warranty will be void if modified. - Do not use a dry aid kit that has an Ultra Violet C (UVC) lamp (e.g. do not use the Freedom Dry and Store). - Store spare coil magnets safely and away from cards that may have a magnetic strip (e.g. credit cards, bus tickets, etc). - Advanced mode users if you find you need to adjust the volume often, or if adjusting volume ever causes discomfort, consult your clinician. - Your device contains magnets that should be kept away from life supporting devices (e.g. cardiac pacemakers and ICDs (implantable cardioverter defibrillators) and magnetic ventricular shunts), as the magnets may affect the function of these devices.
 Keep your processor at least 15 cm (6 in) from such devices.
 Contact the manufacturer of the specific device to find out more.